What’s happening NOW?

 Pipeline threatens Virginia communities who live closely to the land: The ACP threatens the unique rural character of Virginia’s mountain communities, many of whom base their subsistence and livelihood on the integrity of the land.

-View the Atlantic Coast Pipeline Map (from the Dominion Pipeline Monitoring Coalition)
+View this interactive Atlantic Coast Pipeline Map (from the Dominion Pipeline Monitoring Coalition)

 Facts and Figures of Dominion’s Proposed Pipeline